Blake's 7: Television

 During April 2000 producer Andrew Mark Sewell announced that he had bought the rights to Blake's 7 from the estate of Terry Nation, and was planning to produce a TV movie set 20 years after the finale of the original series.
 During July 2003, Sewell announced that he, Paul Darrow and Simon Moorhead had formed a consortium called 'B7 Enterprises' that had acquired the rights and was planning a television miniseries budgeted at between five and six million U.S. dollars.
 Darrow would play Avon and the series was to be televised during early 2005, depending on " ... many factors, not least financing".
 Paul Darrow subsequently left the project during December 2003, citing "artistic differences".

 B7 Enterprises announced on 31 October 2005 that it had appointed Drew Kaza as non-executive chairman, and that it was working on two Blake's 7 projects.
 Blake's 7: Legacy was to be a two-part, three-hour mini-series, which would be written by Ben Aaronovitch and D. Dominic Devine.
 Blake's 7: The Animated Adventures was to be a 26-part children's animated adventure series written by Aaronovitch, Andrew Cartmel, Marc Platt and James Swallow.

 In an interview with Doctor Who Magazine, writer and producer Matthew Graham said that he had been involved in discussions to revive Blake's 7.
 Graham's concept was that a group of young rebels would rescue Avon, who had been kept cryogenically frozen by Servalan, and then roam the galaxy in a new ship named Liberator.

 On 24 April 2008, television station Sky1 announced that it had commissioned two 60-minute scripts for a potential series, working alongside B7 Productions.
 On 4 August 2010, the station said it had decided not to commission the series.
 B7 Productions said the decision was " ... obviously disappointing", but that the development process has resulted in the " ... dynamic reinvention of this branded series".
 It said it was confident it would find another partner to develop a new version of Blake's 7 for television.

 During July 2012, Deadline reported that a remake for US television networks was being developed by the independent studio Georgeville Television.
 The Syfy network announced on 22 August that Joe Pokaski would develop the script and Martin Campbell would direct the new remake.

 On 9 April 2013, the BBC reported that a new series of Blake's 7 would be broadcast by SyFy.
 Other media reported that a full-series order of thirteen episodes had been placed.
 Again, however, no new series materialised.

+In January 2026, director Peter Hoar and producer Matthew Bouch were announced to be developing a reboot through their Multitude Productions label.